gafontanelli/DVRK-dynamicModel/README.md

 # Contents
 The folders MTM-dynamics and PSM-dynamics contains respectively all the symbolic and optimized function for the MTM and the PSM dynamic model.
-The functions names respects the nomenclature reported in the book:
+The functions names respects the nomenclature reported in the book [see @fenner2012a]

 ---
 references:
 - id: fenner2012a